-- APEO (alkylphenol ethoxylates) and APD (alkylphenol derivatives/alkylphenols) - Alkylphenol derivatives are defined as substances that release alkylphenols when they break down. - An exemption is made for sterically hindered phenolic antioxidants with molecular weight (MW) > 600 g/mole. - Phthalates - Phthalates are esters of 1,2-benzenedicarboxylic acid (orthophthalic acid). - Pigments, dyes and additives based on lead, tin, cadmium, chromium VI and mercury, and their compounds. - A declaration from the chemical manufacturer or supplier, in accordance with Appendix 6. - A safety data sheet for the product in compliance with current European legislation (Annex II of REACH, Regulation (EC) No. 1907/2006).
+- Pigments, dyes and additives based on lead, tin, cadmium, chromium VI and mercury, and their compounds. - A declaration from the chemical manufacturer or supplier, in accordance with Appendix 6. - A safety data sheet for the product in compliance with current European legislation (Annex II of REACH, Regulation (EC) No. 1907/2006).

-O28 Nanomaterials
+O29 Nanomaterials